benchmark-action/github-action-benchmark/README.md

     github-token: ${{ secrets.GITHUB_TOKEN }}
     # Enable alert commit comment
     comment-on-alert: true
-    # Mention @rhysd in the commit comment, not mandatory but highly recommended to ensure the comment is seen
+    # Mention @ktrz in the commit comment, not mandatory but highly recommended to ensure the comment is seen
-    alert-comment-cc-users: '@rhysd'
+    alert-comment-cc-users: '@ktrz'
 ```

 `secrets.GITHUB_TOKEN` is [a GitHub API token automatically generated for each workflow run][help-github-token].